 These protect against low volumes of dust that may be created during manual jobs such as sawing, cutting or drilling.
 FFP1 dust masks can also offer a shield against both solid and liquid aerosols.
 With regards to the Occupational Exposure Limit (OEL), a mask at this level offers protection against materials in concentrations of 4 x the limit, which is the same value for the Assigned Protection Factor (APF).

-Protection Against the Coronavirus
+Protection Against the airborne contaminants

 FFP3 Face Masks Superior To Surgical Masks